osism/documentation/source/deployment/services/ceph.rst

      environments/kolla/files/overlays/nova/ceph.client.nova.keyring

-Update the configuration repository on the manager after committing the changes by using command ``osism-generic configuration`` on the manager node.
+Update the configuration repository on the manager after committing the changes by using command ``osism-manager configuration`` on the manager node.

 After the initial deployment of the Ceph cluster, the ``openstack_config`` parameter in the ``environments/ceph/configuration.yml`` can be set to